 Music Past | Present

-And darling readers, you haven’t truly heard “Firework” until you watch Karen Olivo bring to song to life with dare I say, utter perfection.
+And darling readers, you haven’t truly heard “Firework” until you watch Karen Olivo bring the song to life with dare I say, utter perfection.
 It’s a song meant to be sung by her and you’ll feel every beat of the lyrics with the emotional performance Olivo puts on for us.
-It’s gut wrenching, beautifully moving, and so very well done, words are failing me.
+It’s gut-wrenching, beautifully moving, and so very well done, words are failing me.